-Praxis II Family and Consumer Sciences (5122) Practice Test
+Praxis Family and Consumer Sciences (5122) Practice Test

 Exam Purpose and Background

 The Praxis® Family and Consumer Sciences (5122) exam assesses your readiness to teach a family and consumer sciences curriculum in middle school or high school.
 Since the curriculum is often broad and can cover a variety of topics, the test has also been designed to represent that, as well.

 The exam fee is $120 payable at registration.
 Acceptable forms of payment include a check from a U.S. bank, money order, PayPalTM, eCheck, VISA®, Discover®, JCB®, American Express® or MasterCard®.

 You’ll receive time and location details when you complete your registration.